DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 - **Secret Store CSI Driver**:
   - It acts as a secure bridge between the Secret Manager Server and the Kubernetes cluster.
-  - It's in charge of safely transmitting the secrets data to the ODM Pods within Kubernetes.
+  - It is responsible for safely transmitting the secrets data to the ODM pods within Kubernetes.

-- **Kubernetes**:  It's the container orchestration system where the ODM application is deployed.
+- **Kubernetes**: It is the container orchestration system where the ODM application is deployed.

 - **ODM Pods**:
   - Detailed within the Kubernetes rectangle, showcasing the components that make up the ODM Pods: